spartancmd/nvim_config/README.md

 Plugins like mason.nvim need accessible tools to be installed and reachable.
 >*Tools like e.g. language related commands (`$ go`, `$ python`, etc.)*

-To find out which tools are missing, try to orient on informations in the error logs mentioned.
+To find out which tools are missing, try to orient on informations in the error logs showed by nvim or the corresponding manager.

 ## Formatting
 Formatting is done by `conform.nvim` plugin.
 ### C, C++
-To format c and c++ as you want, you have to make .clang-format in the root folder of your OS (e.g. ~/usr/) or of the project.
+To format c and c++ as you want, you have to create a file called `.clang-format` in the root folder of your OS (e.g. ~/usr/) or of the project.
 <details>
     <summary>Current example `.clang-format` </summary>